Journalist Matiullah Jan abducted from Islamabad's Sector G-6

 Speaking to Dawn.com, Jan’s wife said that his car was found parked outside a school in Sector G-6 of the capital with one of his mobile phones inside the vehicle.

+An Islamabad police spokesman said officers had begun gathering information in the case.

+Sughra said her husband had been followed by unknown men in recent weeks.
+In 2017, an unidentified assailant threw a brick at his car.

-As the news drew attention of journalists and international rights bodies, a tweet was posted on Matiullah Jan's account at 3:17pm — purportedly by his son — which read: "Matiullahjan, my father, has been abducted from the heart of the capital [Islamabad].
+As the news of his disappearance drew the attention of journalists and international rights bodies, a tweet was posted on Matiullah Jan's account at 3:17pm — purportedly by his son — which read: "Matiullahjan, my father, has been abducted from the heart of the capital [Islamabad].
 I demand he be found and the agencies behind it immediately be held responsible.
 God keep him safe."

 Meanwhile, Information Minister Shibli Faraz also confirmed the journalist’s abduction during a post-cabinet meeting presser later in the evening.
 “This much is established that he [Jan] has been kidnapped,” said Faraz.
 “We will try to find out where he is and how he can be recovered.
 This is the responsibility of the government and it will fulfil it,” he added.